Grandma's Herbs

 What is the Nervous System?

-Your nervous system is made up of the Central Nervous System which includes the brain and spinal cord and the Periphrial Nervous System which include all of the nerves and nerve endings throughout the body.
+Your nervous system is made up of the Central Nervous System which includes the brain and spinal cord and the Peripheral Nervous System which include all of the nerves and nerve endings throughout the body.

 This nervous system works continuously to support essential functions for life, including your heartbeat, breathing, movement, memory and cognitive functioning.
 You might picture your nervous system to be like the wiring system in a computer.
 The CPU responds to all of the stimulants sent through the wiring system and then sends back a response.
-As an example a mouse click is a response to a stimulant on the screen.
+As an example, a mouse click is a response to a stimulant on the screen.
 The CPU is the control of the response to the mouse click.
 In the same way we respond to an exterior stimulant by sending a signal to the Central Nervous System which then controls our response.
-Interestinly enough there are actually electrical currents that run back and forth through the nervous system that carry information to and from our CNS.
+Interestingly enough there are actually electrical currents that run back and forth through the nervous system that carry information to and from our CNS.
 The CNS then manages the response to those external stimuli.
 One thing that is needed for clean clear transmission is calcium.
-Some other micro nutrients are potasium, "B" vitamins and Vitamin E.
+Some other micronutrients are potassium, "B" vitamins and Vitamin E.

 What Does Stress do to Me and My Nervous System?

-To understand this in basic terms imagine always using your car as a high performance machine making sure that you accelerate and travel at full throttle and that breaking is always employed hard enough that the tires screech or skid to a stop.
+To understand this in basic terms imagine always using your car as a high-performance machine making sure that you accelerate and travel at full throttle and that breaking is always employed hard enough that the tires screech or skid to a stop.
 This constant abuse of your car would wear it out at a much faster rate than being a conservative driver.
 Constant stress is to your nervous system is the same as aggressive driving is to a car.
 You and your car function but wear out at a much faster rate.
-The good news for you is that you can heal where as your car can't.
+The good news for you is that you can heal whereas your car can't.

 Toxins and stress are both hard on our nervous systems.
 Stress from work, social media and financial issues are some of the full throttle issues in a normal American's life.
 The processed food we eat is irradiated, full of preservatives, full of harsh chemicals, and devoid of some important vitamins and minerals.
 Instead of being nutritious it can actually be harmful.
 Today's fast foods fail to give us the vitamins and minerals we need to keep our nervous system healthy.